singaround/songbook/posts/accessibility.md

 <H4>🚲 Transport access</H4>
 - The Jolly Farmers pub postcode is OX1 1LD
-- The Jolly Farmers is approximately 150 metres from the [Westgate bus stops](https://bustimes.org/stations/340G02074WES/) (various routes)
+- The Jolly Farmers is approximately 150 metres from the [Westgate bus stops](https://bustimes.org/stations/340G02074WES/)
-- The Jolly Farmers is approximately 0.4 of a mile from Oxford Railway Station
+- The Jolly Farmers is approximately 0.4 of a mile from Oxford Railway Station.
 - The nearest bicycle parking is in the Castle Complex, with access from Paradise Street (50 metres from the Jolly Farmers).
-[W3W](https://w3w.co/skins.notes.swung/)
+[W3W](https://w3w.co/skins.notes.swung)
 - Vehicle drop-off outside the pub is possible
 - The nearest car parking is in the Westgate Centre car park